-Approximately one week in the middle of each semester, conference times are scheduled during which parents are encouraged to meet with their child's teachers.
-This conference gives teachers a chance to share valuable information regarding the student's progress during the school year and allows the parent to share information with the teacher and ask questions about their child's education.
+WellSpring's official WhatsApp account will occasionally be used to notify parents of urgent news.
+WELLSPRING PARENTS WEEKLY NEWSLETTER Make every effort to read the WellSpring Parents' Weekly Newsletter each week so as not to miss any deadlines for activities, etc. BACK TO SCHOOL NIGHT A Back to School Night is held within the first couple of weeks of school at WellSpring and gives parents and teachers a chance to get to know each other.
+This time is used to introduce parents to their child's teacher, the course content, and various WellSpring programs.
+STUDENT-PARENT-TEACHER CONFERENCES Approximately one week in the middle of each semester, conference times are scheduled during which students and their parents are encouraged to meet with their child's teachers.
+This conference not only gives teachers a chance to share valuable information about the student's progress during the school year, but it also allows students to share their own progress and goals.
+During the conference parents are encouraged to share information with the teacher and ask questions about their child's education.
 Communication between the teacher and the parents is not limited to this meeting-any time parents have questions about their child, they are encouraged to contact their child's teacher.